-Figure 19: Wavelet (Morlet basis) spectrum of the sunspot-number reconstruction shown in Figure 17.
+Figure 22: Wavelet (Morlet basis) spectrum of the sunspot-number reconstruction shown in Figure 21.
 Left and right-hand panels depict 2D and global wavelet spectra, respectively.
-Upper and lower panels correspond to period ranges of 500-5000 years and 80-500 years, respectively.
+Upper and lower panels correspond to period ranges of 500 - 5000 years and 80 - 500 years, respectively.
 Dark/light shading denotes high/low power.
+Hatched areas depict the cone of influence where the result is not fully reliable because of the proximity of the edges of the time series.

-4.3 Grand minima of solar activity
+4.2 Grand minima of solar activity

 A very particular type of solar activity is the grand minimum, when solar activity is greatly reduced.
 The most famous is the Maunder minimum in the late 17th century, which is discussed below in some detail (for a detailed review see the book by Soon and Yaskell, 2003).
 Grand minima are believed to correspond to a special state of the dynamo (Sokoloff, 2004; Miyahara et al., 2006b), and its very existence poses a challenge for the solar-dynamo theory.
 It is noteworthy that dynamo models do not agree on how often such episodes occur in the sun's history and whether their appearance is regular or random.
-For example, the commonly used mean-field dynamo yields a fairly-regular 11-year cycle (Charbonneau, 2005), while dynamo models including a stochastic driver predict the intermittency of solar magnetic activity (Choudhuri, 1992; Schüssler et al., 1994; Schmitt et al., 1996; Ossendrijver, 2000; Weiss and Tobias, 2000; Mininni et al., 2001; Charbonneau, 2001).
+For example, the commonly used mean-field dynamo yields a fairly-regular 11-year cycle (Charbonneau, 2010), while dynamo models including a stochastic driver predict the intermittency of solar magnetic activity (Choudhuri, 1992; Schüssler et al., 1994; Schmitt et al., 1996; Ossendrijver, 2000; Weiss and Tobias, 2000; Mininni et al., 2001; Charbonneau, 2001).
 Most of the models predict purely random occurrence of the grand minima, without any intrinsic long-term memory (Moss et al., 2008).
-Although cosmogenic isotope data suggest the existence of such memory (Usoskin et al., 2007), statistics is not enough to distinguish between the two cases (Usoskin et al., 2009d).
+Although cosmogenic isotope data suggest the possible existence of such memory (Usoskin et al., 2007), statistics is not sufficient to distinguish between the two cases (Usoskin et al., 2009d).

-4.3.1 The Maunder minimum
+4.2.1 The Maunder minimum